The Grand National 2022: full list of runners, when and where is the race

 ITV 1 will be broadcasting five races each day, presented by Ed Chamberlain and Francesca Cumani.

-Coverage will start heading into the first race at 1:45 pm on Thursday, April 7 on Racing TV - the main event will be live on ITV 1 from 5:15 pm.
+Coverage will start heading into the first race at 1:45 pm on Thursday, April 7 on Racing TV - the main event will be live on ITV 1 from 5:15 pm on the Saturday evening.